alarner/chat-server/README.md

 The server uses JSON to send and receive information.

-You may use the following URL to test the API: `http://chat.codefriends.larner.com`.
+You may use the following URL to access the API: `http://chat.codefriends.larner.com`.

 ## Endpoints